 Baked Cod with Peach & Tomato Salsa

 - Preheat oven to 450.
 Line a baking sheet with foil and spray with cooking oil.
 Lay cod pieces on foil.
-Season with oil, 1/2 t of the salt, and pepper.
-Bake for 10-12 mins or until cooked through.
+Season with oil, ½ teaspoon of the salt, and all the pepper.
+Bake for 10-12 minutes or until cooked through.

 - While cod is baking, make salsa.
-Combine peaches, tomatoes, onion, lime juice, remaining 1/4 t of the salt, and cilantro in a medium bowl.
+Combine peaches, tomatoes, onion, lime juice, remaining ¼ teaspoon of the salt, and cilantro in a medium bowl.
 Mix ingredients together.

 *Percent Daily Values are based on a 2000 calorie diet.
 While we are not certified nutritionists, we work with a Wordpress-integrated nutrition API to calculate our recipes' ingredient values.